Nmudang/cn332ass/README.md

 # cn332ass
 ### GoogleLogfileJavaVer
-#### Create customer list to keep list of customer.
-#### When there is changed or when there is new customer.
+#### Detail : Create customer list to keep list of customer.
+When there is changed or when there is new customer.
 Save the change to log file.
 Also save change google sheet
 ### ObserverPatternHW
 #### Datail : Use observer pattern to handle windows and shapes resizing
 ### BubbleSort